ga-wdi-lessons/mongoose-intro/readme.md

 (-) Disadvantages:
 * Requires more work, need to find both documents that have the relationship(two separate queries)

-**When to use each one?**
+### When should I use one over the other?

-* Separate Collections are preferable if you need to select individual documents need additional control over queries, or have large documents.
+* Separate Collections are preferable if you need to select individual documents, need additional control over queries, or have large documents.

 * Smaller or fewer documents would be a better fit for embedded documents

 We will be using `embedded` or sub documents today in class!

-## You-Do: Step 3: Set Up Schema and Models (15 min)
+## You-Do: Step 3: Set Up Schema and Models (10 min)

 Follow Step 3 to step up your Reminder and Author Schemas and Models

 [See Solution](https://github.com/ga-wdi-exercises/reminders_mongo/blob/cfee42d3cfd0bf5f2581cc61ba712eb8e1b7777f/db/schema.js)

-## I-Do: Create (10 min)
+## Create (10 min)

 **Create Example:**